Not All Dogs are ‘Crated’ Equally: What to Do When Dog Barks in Crate

 Dogs bark as a way to communicate with you about their needs, whether she needs to go potty, she’s in distress, or merely wants your attention.
 No matter the reasoning, there’s a bark for it.
 In the case of separation anxiety or fear of her crate, your dog may bark while crated to voice her anguish.

-A tired dog is less likely to bark constantly while in a cage, so take your dog for a walk or play with her for 20-30 minutes before she goes into her crate.
+A tired dog is less likely to bark constantly, period.
+Tired dogs are less likely to bark while caged and crated, so take your dog for a walk or play with her for 20-30 minutes before she goes into her crate.

-Place the crate in an area close to you
+Place the dog crate in an area close to you

 Your dog loves being near you.
 Placing her kennel in the room where you spend most of your time will allow your dog to see you, alleviating separation anxiety or feeling of isolation.
 If you’re crating your dog at night and she’s barking or whining, place her crate in your bedroom.
 This move may be close enough to you that she will calm down and rest without making a fuss.